Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 The Heart of Sorrow is a 10-foot-diameter red crystal heart that floats near the top of the tower.
 Characters standing on the nearby stairs can make melee attacks against the heart, provided their weapons have a reach of at least 10 feet.
 The glass heart has AC 15 and 50 hit points.
 If the heart is reduced to O hit points, it shatters, and its crystal shards transform into blood, which rains down on the tower interior and staircase.
 The destruc­ tion of the Heart of Sorrow causes the tower to stop shuddering, and the interior of the tower becomes dark.
 Destroying the heart earns the characters 1,500 XP.

-Strahd and the Heart of Sorrow are connected, such that any damage Strahd takes is transferred to the heart.
-If the heart absorbs damage that drops it to O hit points, it is destroyed, and Strahd takes any leftover damage.
+[[Strahd]] and the Heart of Sorrow are connected, such that any damage [[Strahd]] takes is transferred to the heart.
+If the heart absorbs damage that drops it to O hit points, it is destroyed, and [[Strahd]] takes any leftover damage.
 The Heart of Sorrow regains all its hit points at dawn if it has at least 1 hit point remaining.

-The Heart of Sorrow is held aloft by the will of Strahd.
+The Heart of Sorrow is held aloft by the will of [[Strahd]].

 Casting dispel magic on it has no effect.
 Animated Halberds.
 Mounted on the walls along the

 section of staircase nearest the heart are ten animated halberds; use the stat block for the flying sword in the Monster Manual, but increase each halberd's damage to ldlO + 1 and reduce its AC to 15.
 The halberds attack any creature that threatens the Heart of Sorrow.

-Vampire Spawn.
-Strahd senses if any damage is done to the Heart of Sorrow and sends four vampire spawn to destroy those responsible.
-These vampire spawn are former adventurers whom Strahd defeated long ago.
+Vampire Spawn. [[Strahd]] senses if any damage is done to the Heart of Sorrow and sends four vampire spawn to destroy those responsible.
+These vampire spawn are former adventurers whom [[Strahd]] defeated long ago.
 They use their Spider Climb feature to scuttle along the tower walls and arrive in 3 rounds.

 K20A.
 TOWER HALL STAIR